mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

   - Accessible and interoperable

-  - Don’t break the web
+  - Don't break the web

 Resources: